ViNDam/HNSCAnalysesBetweenEthnics/README.md

 # HNSCMethylationBetweenEthnics
+This code is a part of the published paper related to immune landscapes in Afican Americanas versus Whites.

+Chaudhary, S., Dam, V., Ganguly, K., Sharma, S., Atri, P., Chirravuri-Venkata, R., ... & Batra, S. K. (2020).
+Differential mutation spectrum and immune landscape in African Americans versus Whites: A possible determinant to health disparity in head and neck cancer.
+Cancer letters, 492, 44-53.

 This code download TCGA Methylation data from manifest file, generate analyses including Beta Density Plot, Mean Values By Condition Plot, and adjusted Wilcox p value between "Negative_black_or_african_american", "Negative_white" and "Positive_white".

 Then, using adjusted wilcox p_value and fold change difference between 2 ethnic groups, it classifies the genes into three groups "Fold Change" (FC > 1), :SignificantFC" (p<0.05 & FC > 1) and "Significant (p<0.05).